Ouacshaman/sqlc_in_zig/README.md

 Store information in ~/.config/ziglc/config.json Recommend to install goose for database migration
 If you are building a zig project store the queries in the ./src/sql/queries/ folders

-The next step:
-Capture Output so it is returnable in a function
-    This will have to be done in ./src/pg_proto_response.zig so that instead of printing values are returned To do this I will have to setup an array in Handle Query function and have data returned and ignore non values such as errors or notices
-Then make the stuff return first in sendquery in query messages then in public sendquery function

-Items below might not be necessary
-Create Zig file
-Struct Generation
-Function Generation

 copy and  past this in main()